 And then there’s the reality that you’ll be better off in the long run.
 You’ll have one more thing that matters done and you can be proud of what you’ve created.
 Finishing our great work is one of the greatest gifts we can give ourselves.

 2. Focus on getting it to good enough.

-As Voltaire said, “Perfection is the enemy of good,” for no other reason that perfection is unattainable, which means you’ll never be done if it’s your goal.
+As Voltaire said, “Perfection is the enemy of good,” for no other reason than that perfection is unattainable, which means that if that’s your goal, you’ll never be done.
 The key to useful prolificness is understanding that getting something to good enough is the best we can do – we need other people to make our work excellent.